Winter is Flush with Thrushes

 If you are passionate about conservation and sustainability, sign a petition, volunteer with an organization, or write to your local representative.
 Some BC organizations dedicated to saving habitats include the Sierra Club BC, the Wilderness Committee, and the Ancient Forest Alliance.
 The Tyee also did a recent series on conserving B.C.’s old-growth forests, so stay informed.

-If you come across wildlife in distress please call Wildlife Rescue Support Centre at 604-526-7275.
+If you come across wildlife in distress please contact our Support Centre for assistance.
 If you want to help support your local wildlife please share your contributions here.

 Posted in Education